racedisparityaudit/style-guide/measure-page.md

 Good example:

-> Employment, by ethnicity and qualification level
+> Employment, by qualification level and ethnicity

 Add another cut:

-> Employment, by ethnicity, qualification level and gender
+> Employment, by qualification level, ethnicity and gender

 ### Time period